-Scholarships and Grants Throughout the year, many organizations generously offer scholarship assistance to accepted and offer scholarship assistance to accepted and attending students at the CIA.
+Throughout the year, many organizations generously offer scholarship assistance to accepted and attending students at the CIA.
 Over two million dollars in donated scholarship funds were awarded last year.
-Criteria and application procedures vary, and are listed on our \$HEF site.
+Criteria and application procedures vary, and are listed on the \$HEF site.
 CIA students are encouraged to check this site often to learn of scholarship opportunities that become available throughout the year.